Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem: Learning Algorithm

-where $OPT$ denotes the optimal solution.
+As shown in Theorem 1 in \cite{sakaue2021differentiable}, in expectation, the output of SG satisfies that $ \mathbb{E}\left [ f(\mathcal{S}, \bm{w}) \right ] \geq (1-\frac{1}{e})f(OPT, \bm{w})-\delta n_g$, where $OPT$ denotes the optimal solution.
 This result suggests that the SG algorithm in expectation almost preserves the performance of the deterministic greedy algorithm, whose approximation factor is $(1-\frac{1}{e})$, with one extra term $\delta n_g$, which is the price for differentiability.
 It should be noted that by using SG, the output is stochastic and we focus on the expected result of the output.
 The regularization functions $\Omega_k$ are chosen to guarantee the expected outputs of SG differentiable.
 Examples for $\Omega_k$ will be discussed in the Sec. \ref{sec:evaluation}.